ewarlock/readinglist/README.md

 6: Change Book Read Status
 Change the read/unread status of a single book.
 Look up the book by ID, then type "read" or "unread" when prompted.

+7: Delete Book
+Delete a book from the reading list by ID.

 Q: Quit
 Exit the program.